AviatrixSystems/Docs/HowTos/image_release_notes.rst

 - Introduced the gateway in AWS China and Ali Cloud

-- Fix and pass vulnerabilities scan to Feb/2021 (mid ref: 20573)
+- Fix and pass vulnerabilities scan to Feb/2021

 Controller Images: AWS AMI – 050120 (8/17/2020)